Zonohedron: Types

-Dissection of zonohedra
+Dissections

+Every zonohedron with $n$ zones can be partitioned into $\tbinom{n}{3}$ parallelepipeds, each having three of the same zones, and with one parallelepiped for each triple of zones.

-Although it is not generally true that any polyhedron has a dissection into any other polyhedron of the same volume (see Hilbert's third problem), it is known that any two zonohedra of equal volumes can be dissected into each other.
+The Dehn invariant of any zonohedron is zero.
+This implies that any two zonohedra with the same volume can be dissected into each other.
+This means that it is possible to cut one of the two zonohedra into polyhedral pieces that can be reassembled into the other.

 Zonohedrification

 Zonohedrification is a process defined by George W. Hart for creating a zonohedron from another polyhedron.

 First the vertices of any seed polyhedron are considered vectors from the polyhedron center.
 These vectors create the zonohedron which we call the zonohedrification of the original polyhedron.
 If the seed polyhedron has central symmetry, opposite points define the same direction, so the number of zones in the zonohedron is half the number of vertices of the seed.
 For any two vertices of the original polyhedron, there are two opposite planes of the zonohedrification which each have two edges parallel to the vertex vectors.

 Zonotopes

 The Minkowski sum of line segments in any dimension forms a type of polytope called a zonotope.
 Equivalently, a zonotope $Z$ generated by vectors $v_1,...,v_k\in\mathbb{R}^n$ is given by $Z = \{a_1 v_1 + \cdots + a_k v_k | \; \forall(j) a_j\in [0,1]\}$.
 Note that in the special case where $k \leq n$, the zonotope $Z$ is a (possibly degenerate) parallelotope.

 The facets of any zonotope are themselves zonotopes of one lower dimension; for instance, the faces of zonohedra are zonogons.
 Examples of four-dimensional zonotopes include the tesseract (Minkowski sums of d mutually perpendicular equal length line segments), the omnitruncated 5-cell, and the truncated 24-cell.
 Every permutohedron is a zonotope.